-When it comes to startups, one common question is why would they choose to pay to outsource their fulfillment to a third-party logistics provider (3PL) at such an early stage of their operations.
+When it comes to small businesses and startups, one common question is why would they choose to pay to outsource their fulfillment to a third-party logistics provider (3PL) at such an early stage of their operations.
 Might it make more sense to try and handle fulfillment yourself and instead allocate that capital towards business growth, marketing or sales?
-At first glance it might seem more cost effective to try to manage fulfillment yourself, yet once you analyze the many factors associated with fulfillment, the choice might not be as obvious.
+At first glance it might seem more cost effective to try to manage fulfillment yourself, yet once you analyze the many factors associated with fulfillment services, the choice might not be as obvious.
 Operating and managing a growing business involves wearing many hats—and sometimes success comes from offloading important responsibilities, even if the initial costs might seem onerous.
 Partnering with a 3PL can be a great asset in helping startups manage order fulfillment and other facets of building a product company.

 What is Third Party Logistics (3PL)?

 A third party logistics company will take on the supply chain operations, and all the aspects of a product company that involve getting products to customers.
-At the most basic level this includes receiving, storing, packing, and shipping services.
+At the most basic level this includes receiving, warehousing, packing, and shipping services.
 Some 3PL companies also provide other logistics services, referred to as value-added services, which might include inventory management, kitting and assembly, postponement packaging, and others.
 3PLs are often experts at all-things logistics, because it is their singular industry to streamline the process, make it simpler, quicker, and more cost effective for their customers.

 Why Logistics are Important to Startups